kisakova/documentation/completeReference/glossary.rst

    System
       :term:`OroCommerce`

+   Website

+      In :term:`OroCommerce`, website is OroCommerce customer-facing interface (web store).
+OroCommerce Enterprise supports multiple websites (web stores) that are attached to the same store administration and configuration interface.
+Every website may have unique product lines, localizaion and internationalization settings, prices, etc.

+   Channel
+      In :term:`OroCRM`, channel represent a source of customers and customer data, for example a specific shop, outlet, web-store, fund, etc.

+   Account
+      In :term:`OroCRM`, account represent a person, company or group of people you do business activities with.
+Account aggregates details of all the :term:`customer identities <Customer Identity>` assigned to it, providing for a 360-degree view of the customer activity.

    OroCommerce
       An easy-to-use, open source B2B Commerce solution with built in sales interaction tools for a commerce business.